-Best Car Security System Guide - Vehicle Security Tips
+Best Car Security System Alarm Low Cost

-While you can't save your car from a determined pro, anti-theft devices discourage the youthful and unskilled crooks, who are responsible for about 70% of all stolen autos.
 Basic protection: (1) Locks for doors and parts, especially trunk and hood.
 (2) Reinforcers for ignition locks that also disable steering and/or transmission.
 (3) Car stoppers that kill the ignition or clog the fuel line after the thief starts the car.
 (4) Alarm systems.
-Best: Passive alarms that engage automatically and go off within a few seconds to a couple of minutes after the driver's door is opened.
-Some insurers offer lower premiums for cars with these alarms.
-See

 Parking precautions: Park car in a supervised parking lot or in a well-lit, heavily trafficked area.